Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 > aside negative
 >
 > **You should use a dbt Cloud Enterprise account.** It is possible to complete most of the steps with other editions of dbt Cloud, but some steps require Enterprise.
->
-> If you are participating in the **Snowflake Summit Hands On Lab session**, [please use this form](https://forms.gle/S7P9Rw1Udbfxf7TdA) to submit your account information so your account can be upgraded for the duration of the Hands On Lab.
->
-> Otherwise, you may receive a dbt Cloud Enterprise account for evaluation purposes by [requesting one from the dbt Labs team](https://www.getdbt.com/contact).

-#### Basic dbt familiarity

-To get the most out of this course, it is recommended you know the basics of dbt.
-To gain basic dbt familiarity, please do [dbt Fundamentals](https://courses.getdbt.com/courses/fundamentals) first.

 <!-- ------------------------ -->
 ## Launch Snowflake and dbt Cloud for this Quickstart